 Suzanne Tabert is a bio-regional herbalist, wildcrafter, founder and director of herbal education at the Cedar Mountain Herb School, teaching from a lifetime of personal and academic studies of plants and their habitats.
-She is a member of the American Herbalists Guild, the American Herb Association, and is practicum supervisor and adjunct faculty at Bastyr University.
+She is a member of the American Herbalists Guild, the American Herb Association, Partner in Education at United Plant Savers, and is practicum supervisor and adjunct faculty at Bastyr University.
 She has been teaching herbal medicine for 30 years, with plans to continue throughout her lifetime.

 My passion for herbs started when I was a little girl.
 My Aunt Mary, who passed away in 2006 at 99 years old, shared with me her quiet passion for plants.
 She had a sunroom in her home in Pennsylvania which housed dozens of beautiful plants which she taught me to care for.
 Aunt Mary taught me about her garden plants.
 She told me how to cook with herbs.
 She sent me home with seeds and cuttings.
 She showed me her money plant and taught me to plant it near the door to bring the money to the home, which is an old Slovak tradition.
 I always put parsley and garlic in my chicken soup because of Aunt Mary.
 She and my grandmother used to tell me stories about how my Great Grandma used herbs and common sense to keep them and their brothers healthy.
 I have Aunt Mary’s spearmint, which travels with me whenever I move to a new home.
 The root stock is over 80 years old.
 My apprentices and friends take home pieces of the roots to grow her spearmint in their own gardens.
 This is how I keep my auntie’s memory alive and rippling out across the country.